-Perhaps the best factor of co-working spaces is the sense of community you feel.
+Perhaps the best factor of coworking spaces is the sense of community you feel.
 Coworkers typically feel more comfortable talking amongst each other in a shared setting rather than a traditional office space as the lack of cubicles make workers feel less isolated.
-There isn’t the competition of fighting for the next promotion, because everybody is self driven and many work for different companies.
+There isn’t a competition of fighting for the next promotion, because everybody is self-driven and many work for different companies.
 Co-working spaces encourage workers to bounce ideas off of one another and build lasting connections, something that traditional offices often don’t provide.

 Nobody is stuck seeing the same faces every day or being forced to work with people they aren’t compatible with.
 Working in a shared space can also be great for people who are more introverted because it allows them to come out of their shells and interact with the people around them if they so choose.